Making cannasugar is easy!

 - Place the pie plate on an electric griddle with the temperature set to low.
 Alternatively, you can use a heating pad.
 Using a small fan to provide good air circulation, let the mixture sit undisturbed until no more alcohol remains.
 You can always feel free to just let it sit and evaporate on its own as well if you’re not in a hurry.

 * Sugar does not dissolve very well in high proof Ethanol, like Everclear.
 To speed up the process, you can dissolve the sugar in an equal part of water until a syrup is formed.
 Then mix the syrup with the alcohol.

 3.5gr of cannabis containing 25% THC will yield approximately 800mg of THC in your final product.
-This recipe will yield about 30 teaspoons of sugar, giving it an average THC content of approximately 25mg per tsp.
+This recipe will yield about 25-30 teaspoons of sugar, giving it an average THC content of approximately 20-25mg per tsp.
+Make sure you measure your batch to see exactly how much you have before performing the potency calculation.

 - Remember, Ethanol vapors are extremely flammable and are heavier than air.
 Avoid sources of ignition.
 Using a gas oven is not recommended due to the potential for fire or explosion.